Learn about the differences between free and royalty-free music.

 Music under Creative Commons licensing is protected by its author, but some uses are allowed for free.
 Usually the creator asks for attribution and credit.
 The creator may also choose to prohibit commercial use or monetization.

 In short, if you download music under Creative Commons from sites like Bensound, you need to comply with their music license.
 CCTrax is another example of a music library offering tracks covered by the creative commons licensing.
 You can download and use their music for free as you see fit.
 But the usage is limited to non-commercial activities and attribution is required.

 Well, the phrase “copyright free music” is currently used to mean “royalty free music”.
 It’s not very correct, by the way.

 “Copyright free” means that something, like a song, was copyrighted once.
 Now that copyright expired and another party acquired the right to use it.
 We would not recommend using this ambiguous term in relation to music for video.
 Let’s just say “royalty-free music”, because this latter term describes such music better.

 Royalty-free music means that anyone can use this type of copyrighted music (usually for a fee) without paying royalties to the creator.

-Need free video elements for your next video?
+Need more music for your next video?
 Check out these free resources: